kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

 ### Publishing node resources

 The resources available on a node need to be published to the API server.
-In the typical case, this is expected to be published by the on-node driver via the kubelet, as described below.
+In the typical case, this is expected to be published by the on-node driver as described in the next paragraph.
 However, the source of this data may vary; for example, a cloud provider controller could populate this based upon information from the cloud provider API.